Corruption of Haustfyr Chapter 2: Madam's Homestead

-You land hard, knees hitting the wet earth, the echo of screams from Greatfall still ringing in your ears.
-The memory of Baron’s last stand flashes in your mind, the swing of his hammer, the corrupted hound crashing down.
-You can still smell the iron and smoke.
-Wint’s breathing is ragged beside you.
+We land hard hitting the wet earth, the echo of screams from Greatfall still ringing in my ears.
+The memory of Baron’s last stand flashes in my mind, the swing of his hammer, the corrupted hound crashing down.
+I can still smell the iron and smoke.
+Wint’s breathing is ragged.
 Pip curses under his breath, a sound more shaken than angry.
 Roe presses a hand to his shoulder to steady him, though her own trembles faintly.
 Allura stays quiet, staring at her blood-specked hands as if they’re not her own.

 ---The Homestead---

 The damp air shifts.
-You lift your head and see the faint glow of mushrooms ahead, their caps pulsing with soft light.
+I lifted my head and see the faint glow of mushrooms, their caps pulsing with soft light.
 A crooked hut squats in their center, surrounded by hanging charms and tangled vines.
-The small Cynoce woman from the tunnel, Madam Bassina Birchroot, turns to face you, her mushroom hat glowing faintly.
+The small Cynoce woman from the tunnel, Madam Bassina Birchroot, turns to face us, her mushroom hat glowing faintly.
 “Well now,” she says with gentle surprise, “seems the Sooth still spits survivors.”
-She waves her staff, and the ground steadies beneath you.
+She waves her staff, and the ground steadies beneath us.
 “In you come.
 Tea will help your souls catch up to your bodies.”

 Inside, the hut smells of moss and woodsmoke.
 Shelves crowd the walls with jars of herbs and old glass bottles.
 Bassina moves briskly, pouring steaming liquid into clay cups.
 “Drink.
 It’ll help you ground yourself.”

-You accept the cup with a shaking hand.
-The warmth hits your chest like a pulse.
-For the first time since Greatfall, your thoughts stop spinning.
+I accepted the cup with a shaking hand.
+The warmth hits my chest like a pulse.
+For the first time since Greatfall, my thoughts stop spinning.

 Pip slumps onto a stool, tail flicking anxiously.
 “We should’ve stayed with Baron,” he mutters.